djordjebatic/ProjectEuler/README.md

 # ProjectEuler
-My solutions for problems in Project Euler.
+Solutions for problems in Project Euler.